fastplotlib/fastplotlib/CONTRIBUTING.md

 * camera - instance of `pygfx.PerspectiveCamera`, we always just use `PerspectiveCamera` and just set `camera.fov = 0` for orthographic projections
 * controller - instance of `pygfx.Controller`

-Abstact method that must be implemented in subclasses:
+Abstract method that must be implemented in subclasses:

-* get_rect -
+* get_rect - musut return [x, y, width, height] that defines the viewport rect for this `PlotArea`

 Properties specifically used by subplots in a gridplot: